apache/airflow/docs/apache-airflow-providers-presto/operators/transfer/presto_to_slack.rst

 Using the Operator
 ^^^^^^^^^^^^^^^^^^

-This operator will execute a custom query on a selected Presto table and publish a Slack message that can be formatted and contain the resulting dataset (e.g. ASCII formatted dataframe).
+This operator will execute a custom query in Presto and publish a Slack message that can be formatted and contain the resulting dataset (e.g. ASCII formatted dataframe).

 An example usage of the PrestoToSlackOperator is as follows:

 .. exampleinclude:: /../../tests/system/providers/presto/example_presto_to_slack.py
     :language: python
+    :indent: 4
     :start-after: [START howto_operator_presto_to_slack]
     :end-before: [END howto_operator_presto_to_slack]